scribe-security/docs/docs/integrating-scribe/ci-integrations/github/README.md

 <img src='../../../../img/ci/scribe-beta-integrations-1.jpg' alt='Scribe Integrations' width='20%' min-width='150px'/>

-Once you click on **integrations** you'll get to a page that includes links to all possible environments you could possibly integrate with Scribe Hub.
+Once you click on **integrations** you'll get to a page that includes links to all possible environments you could integrate with Scribe Hub.
 If you scroll down a bit you'd get to the **Source Control** section:

 <img src='../../../../img/ci/scribe-beta-source-control-integrations.jpg' alt='Source Control' width='20%' min-width='150px'/>